nystudio107/seomatic/README.md

 * **Entity Locality** - The locality of the entity that owns the website, e.g.: Portchester
 * **Entity Region** - The region of the entity that owns the website, e.g.: New York or NY
 * **Entity Postal Code** - The postal code of the entity that owns the website, e.g.: 14580
-* **Entity Country** - The country in which the entity that owns the website is located, e.g.: USA
+* **Entity Country** - The country in which the entity that owns the website is located, e.g.: US

 #### Organization Info
 * **Organization DUNS Number** - The DUNS (Dunn & Bradstreet) number of the organization/company/restaurant that owns the website